Skip to Content Skip to Navigation

 All consultations with our cosmetic doctors are complimentary and obligation free.

-Regulations in Australia prevent clinics like ours from publicly advertising the prices of certain treatments.
+Regulations in Australia strictly prevent clinics like ours from publicly advertising the prices of certain treatments.
 This isn’t about secrecy – it’s about ensuring all patients receive personalised, professional recommendations that are right for them.
 You can read more about it in Contour Clinics pricing.

 All review appointments are complimentary.
 They are not mandatory and only need to be booked if you feel it necessary.